eventmachine/eventmachine/docs/GettingStarted.md

 ### Make sure you have Ruby installed ###

-This guides assumes you have one of the supported Ruby implementations installed:
+This guide assumes you have one of the supported Ruby implementations installed:

  * Ruby 1.8.7
  * Ruby 1.9.2